Wildst/dnd/dm/Dragon of Icespire Peak/README.md

 * After a weird eye creature that made some noise leak to the streets, a water Genasi entered the sewers to help out for a couple of days.
 * The hideout of the Xanathar's guide is found and there is an interesting discussion as a result of a young goblin guard.
 * A big, and bigger, fight made the recently met Genasi explode so the days were actually closer to hours :(.
-* Left without much resources and HP, the party is taking a long rest to recuperate and get ready to hopefully find and safe Floon (finally).
+* Left without much resources and HP, the party is taking a long rest to recuperate and get ready to hopefully find and save Floon (finally).

 **Marpenoth 6**